happypeter/LGCB/book/c_hello_world.md

     }

-And all C programs start at main()
+And all C programs start at main(), and you are not allowed to change `main` into any other name.

 ## The standard library